This page provides an overview of the steps Maine is taking to prepare for the impacts of climate change.

 Interagency Work Groups

-On November 15, 2013, Governor LePage sent a letter (see Appendix A) to the Commissioner of the Department of Environmental Protection to establish the Environmental and Energy Resources Work Group (EERWG) to identify climate change vulnerabilities facing the state’s built and natural environment and create strategies to coordinate complex solutions across agencies.
+On November 15, 2013, Governor Paul LePage sent a letter (see Appendix A) to the Commissioner of the Department of Environmental Protection to establish the Environmental and Energy Resources Work Group (EERWG) to identify climate change vulnerabilities facing the state’s built and natural environment and create strategies to coordinate complex solutions across agencies.
 EERWG was composed of five state agencies and a representative from the Governor’s Energy Office.
 The governor asked EERWG to create a comprehensive list of agency actions “that address or respond to observed climate changes in the environment, mapping of natural resources or the study of impacts to industry consequent of environmental change factors” and then recommend how to improve coordination across agencies to increase efficiency.

 In September 2014, EERWG released the Monitoring Mapping, Modeling, Mitigation, and Messaging report, which included concrete, voluntary recommendations to improve interagency adaptation efforts.
 In 2018, the Maine Interagency Climate Adaptation (MICA) Work Group, which succeeded EERWG, released a 2018 update to the 2013 report.
 The MICA Work Group consolidates state resources for adaptation, resilience, and mitigation, including through the Maine Adaptation Toolkit, and encourages interagency collaboration and cross-agency projects.
 The 2018 update, Maine Prepares for Climate Change 2018 Update, tracks progress on the 2010 Plan and elaborates on additional climate adaptation recommendations and strategies, emphasizing the state’s need to continue to improve interagency coordination in this area.